18F/methods/index.md

 ### What's new?

+- We've edited a few cards in the decide section to make them easier to understand. _February 2017_
 - We've edited a few cards in the discovery section to make them easier to understand. _January 2017_
 - We've added new links to examples of how we have used these methods at 18F. _December 2016_